-The Repair Module is a collection of tools and features that will help the operator during cable recovery and repair operations.
+The Repair Module, available for MakaiPlan Pro and MakaiLay, is a collection of tools and features that will help the operator during cable recovery and repair operations.
 It can simulate grapnel dragging, installing cables with buoy assemblies attached at the end, and recovering previously laid cables.

 Cable Recovery Operations